cos-labs/Federal-Prototype/README.md

-Federal Prototype
+OSF Grants
 ============
 ![Build Status](https://travis-ci.org/CenterForOpenScience/Federal-Prototype.svg?branch=master)

 ## Overview

 The Federal Prototype Project is centered around a new government mandate.
 This mandate states that any research that is funded by the government must not be behind a paywall.
 There has been no platform created to facilitate this proccess.
 It is a primary objective of this project to develop a user frindly API for other software to make use of.
-A user-friendly interface has also been developed to allow users to make use of this API, even though other software may not exist to do so yet.
+A user-friendly interface has also been developed to allow users to make use of this API.

 ## Setup